sofy logo

 In software development, inputs and outputs must be chained together in a specific order of execution.
 If changes need to be made, they can result in delays to the product lifecycle.
 Continuous delivery uses automation to build unified workflows capable of ensuring timely releases.

-Structured production cycles allow software developers to look at added features and bug fixes before putting their changes into production, making them a huge asset to developers who want to produce reliable software.
+Structured production cycles allow software developers to look at added features and bug fixes before putting their changes into production.
+This makes them a huge asset to developers who want to produce reliable software.

 What are the advantages of continuous delivery?

-Automatically deploying code changes to a testing or production environment offers greater control over the entire process.
-When the delivery of commits is automated, decision-makers can ensure the proper steps are followed every time.
+Automatically deploying code changes to a testing or production environment offers engineers greater control over the entire process.
+When one automates the delivery of commits, decision-makers can ensure the proper steps are followed every time.

 Efficiency